texonica/company-dashboard/memory-bank/activeContext.md

 The ActiveProjects component has been enhanced and connected to the backend API, displaying sorted and grouped project information by team.
 We have implemented UWLeadgenMetricsChart and FVRLeadgenMetricsChart for interactive visualization of lead generation metrics with flexible display options.

 We're now focusing on financial tracking features, with API endpoints for payments and subscriptions being set up to support the PnL tracking system outlined in our roadmap.
+This includes developing interfaces for CSV import of Xolo financial data, implementing the financial reporting panels, and creating AI/ML capabilities for transaction categorization.

 ## Recent Changes
-- Added DatePickerInput component for intuitive date selection
+- Added DatePickerInput component for intuitive date selection with calendar interface
-- Added URLInput component for URL field editing with nested field support
+- Added URLInput component for URL field editing with nested field support and popover interface
-- Added AITableViewButton component for direct access to AITable records
+- Added AITableViewButton component for direct access to AITable records in new browser tabs
 - Enhanced CRMStageDropdown component for improved project management
-- Updated StageDropdown component for better user interaction
+- Updated StageDropdown component for better user interaction with loading state feedback
 - Updated Navigation component with improved layout and functionality
 - Implemented backend API routes for payments and subscriptions
 - Set up AITable.ai API integration with secure token handling via environment variables